acolote1998/humble-gladiators-2/docs/TO DOs.md

 - [ ] Implement back of cards generation on campaign creation

-- [ ] Improve rendering of campaign list in frontend -> make the campaign itm list more visually attractive.

-  - [ ] Remove unnecessary information from there

-- [ ] Improve rendering of campaign component itself

 - [ ] Improve AI accuracy for content generation :
   - [ ] Sometimes we are generating a weapon and it generates something that would fit more like an armor, and things like that.
 Needs to stick to the category better
   - [ ] Make sure the AI really does not promise in-game effects in names or descriptions